 – GEOG 410 – Environment and Society (Fall 2016)

 Geographical analysis of society-environment relations.
 Relates resource management to environmental politics, political economy, and sustainable development.
 Perspectives are drawn from political ecology and political economy, environmental history and environmental philosophy.

 Research Assistant: May 2017 – August 2017

-I trained and supervised to undergraduate project assistants in using Coral Point Count with Excel Extension software to process quadrat photos from benthic surveys, and identify coral and algae to the genus level.
-I also analyzed data from field research and did statistical analysis of the data using R Statistical Software, ArcGIS and ArcMap.
+I trained and supervised two undergraduate project assistants in using Coral Point Count with Excel Extension software to process quadrat photos from benthic surveys and identify coral and algae to the genus level.
+I also analyzed data from field research and did the statistical analysis of the data using R Statistical Software, ArcGIS, and ArcMap.

 Marshall Islands Marine Resources Authority, Majuro, Republic of the Marshall Islands

 Coastal & Fisheries Division Intern: July – August 2016.